 During a chemical peel, a solution is applied to your skin to remove the damaged outer layers.
-There are many types of chemicals, which may be used, depending on the extent of your procedure.
-Our most common peels include those listed below.
+There are three types of chemicals used, depending on the extent of your procedure.

-Trichloroacetic acid (TCA) is used for a medium or when combined with other chemicals even a deeper chemical peel.
+Trichloroacetic acid (TCA) is used for a medium chemical peel.
 This treatment removes both the outer layer of skin and the upper portion of the middle layer (the dermis).
 It’s best for those with deeper wrinkles, acne scars and uneven skin pigmentation.
 A medium chemical peel can be repeated every six to 12 months to maintain the results.

-A deep chemical peel uses Trichloroacetic acid with Jessner’s solution.
-Phenol, the strongest chemical solution available, is similar in effectiveness to our treatments with CO2 laser and not as commonly used anymore.
-These treatments penetrate down to the lowest layers of your skin.
-They are reserved for deep facial wrinkles, scars, sun-damaged skin, blotchiness and pre-cancerous growths.
+A deep chemical peel uses phenol, the strongest chemical solution available, to penetrate down to the lowest layers of your skin.
+It is reserved for deep facial wrinkles, scars, sun-damaged skin, blotchiness and pre-cancerous growths.
 Pretreatment with Retin A or a similar medication is often recommended in order to condition your skin for treatment and to speed up the healing process.
-Hydroquinone, to prevent brown splotches after treatment, may be prescribed both prior to and after your deep chemical peel in select cases.
-Deep chemical peels offer more dramatic solutions, but also may require more aggressive forms of anesthesia and a sedative, and have the longest recovery time.
+Deep chemical peels offer dramatic solutions, but also may require anesthesia and a sedative, and have the longest recovery time.